 Please join us and stand with First Nations children, families, and communities by supporting the full implementation of Jordan’s Principle on May 10th.
 You can also read more stories with Spirit Bear and friends all year long: visit the First Nations Child & Family Caring Society for more.

-Every year, Indigenous and non-Indigenous Canadians from communities, First Nations, governments, schools, colleges/universities, police forces and many other organizations across the country participate in the Moose Hide Campaign.
-In 2024, the campaign takes place on May 16.
+Every spring, Indigenous and non-Indigenous Canadians from communities, First Nations, governments, schools, colleges/universities, police forces and many other organizations across the country participate in the Moose Hide Campaign.

 The inspiration for the campaign came to co-founders Paul Lacerte and his daughter Raven in 2011 during a moose hunt on their traditional Carrier territory along the Highway of Tears in Northern BC – where so many women have gone missing or been murdered.
 Since then, annual gatherings and ceremonial fasts have taken place and more than two million squares of moose hide have been distributed in thousands of participating communities, schools, and organizations nationwide.